Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Chomsky's "Studies on Semantics in Generative Grammar" focuses on the study of meaning in language and the development of a formalized system for the analysis of semantic structures.

-"Knowledge of Language" delves into the concept of linguistic competence and challenges prevailing notions of language as a behaviorist phenomenon, emphasizing the innate knowledge and underlying systematic rules of language.
+"Knowledge of Language" explores into the concept of linguistic competence and challenges prevailing notions of language as a behaviorist phenomenon, emphasising the innate knowledge and underlying systematic rules of language.

 Outside of linguistics, Chomsky's book "Gaza in Crisis" explores the Israeli-Palestinian conflict and the humanitarian crisis in Gaza, offering a critical analysis and advocating for a just resolution.